-- Any violation of Town's rules, policies, and procedures. - Harassing (including sexual harassment and harassment based on other protected status), intimidating, coercing, threatening, assaulting, or creating a hostile environment against another employee, Elected Official, resident of the Town, supplier, visitor, or any other person, whether on or off Town premises. - Engaging in any action that is in violation of the Town's Workplace Violence Prevention Policy. - Possession of any weapon or dangerous instrument (including knives with over a three inch blade, firearms, and explosives) on Town property or in Town vehicles, except for those employees who are required as a condition of employment to bear a weapon. - Possession, use, distribution/sale, or being under the influence of alcohol or controlled substances during hours of work or while on Town property or in Town vehicles. - Willful or deliberate abuse, destruction, defacement, or misuse of Town property or the property of another employee, Elected Official, resident of the Town, supplier, visitor, or any other person. - Theft or unauthorized possession, use, or removal of Town property or the property of another employee, Elected Official, resident of the Town, supplier, visitor, or any other person. - Falsification or alteration of any records or reports including but not limited to employment applications, time records, work records, medical reports, absence reports, work-related injury reports, and claims for benefits provided by the Town. - Preparation or manipulation of another employee's time record. - Acts of sabotage, including the work of another employee.
+- Engaging in any action that is in violation of the Town's Workplace Violence Prevention Policy. - Improper performance of job duties or repeated failure to perform assigned duties and responsibilities; - Refusal to obey instructions of a Department Head or Department Supervisor or any other form of insubordination; - Careless or negligent use or operation of equipment, including vehicles and machinery; - Willful or deliberate abuse, destruction, defacement, misuse, or theft of Town property or removal of Town property without permission; - Illegal gambling on Town property; - Sleeping on the job, unloss authorized by a Department Head or Department Supervisor: - Violation and/or disregard of safety rules or safety practices, including failure to wear assigned safety clothing or equipment; - Failure to adhere to the personal appearance/dress code policy; - Repeated violations of Town policies, procedures or prohibited conduct; - Leaving work area without permission, as defined by the Department Head; - Excessive tardiness and/or absences except these absences severed by state and/or federal statutes: - Unauthorized absences or repeated failure to give proper notice; - Possession or use of controlled substances or alcohol while on Town property or in Town vehicles; - Possession of any weapon or dangerous instrument (including knives with over a threeinch blade, firearms, and explosives) on Town property or in Town vehicles, except for those employees who are required as a condition of employment to bear a weapon; or (amended August 19, 2006). - Possession, use, distribution/sale, or being under the influence of alcohol or controlled substances during hours of work or while on Town property or in Town vehicles. - Willful or deliberate abuse, destruction, defacement, or misuse of Town property or the property of another employee, Elected Official, resident of the Town, supplier, visitor, or any other person. - Theft or unauthorized possession, use, or removal of Town property or the property of another employee, Elected Official, resident of the Town, supplier, visitor, or any other person.